 Students with documented disabilities of a severe language-based nature may request pre-approved course substitutions to meet the Core Curriculum foreign language proficiency requirement.
 Course substitutions approved for this purpose will also serve to meet the foreign language requirements of a major for which no more than eight credit hours of any foreign language are required.
 Students must initiate such a request in time to receive a decision prior to the end of their sophomore year, or in the case of a transfer student, within the first semester at the college.
 The request for substitution must be approved prior to any coursework that will count as substitution.
-Attempting a foreign language will not preclude a student from successfully requesting a foreign language substitution request.
+Attempting a foreign language will not preclude a student from successfully requesting a foreign language substitution.
+Students must be registered with Disability Support Services in the Powell Resource Center before initiating a substitution request.
 Procedures for registering with Disability Support Services and for requesting foreign language substitutions are available in the Powell Resource Center.
 Students interested in these procedures begin by making an appointment with the Director of Disability Support Services.
 Religion.
 Each student completes a religion course to explore the roots, teachings and contemporary understandings of the Christian faith or a variety of religious beliefs and practices and the importance of religion in the lives of people all over the world.